-Any student who is discovered possessing, using, selling and/or distributing illegal substances (alcohol, drugs, intoxicants or medications) will face a disciplinary process conducted by the school administration which could ultimately result in dismissal from school.
+Any student who is discovered possessing, using, selling, and/or distributing illegal substances (alcohol, drugs, intoxicants, or medications) will face a disciplinary process conducted by the school administration which will ultimately result in 20 demerit points and in expulsion from school.
 This also applies to the sharing, selling or distribution of prescribed medications.